- Title must be properly endorsed.

 - The buyer can legally drive without plates (within 36 hours of the sale) to the local motor vehicle office or to their residence (if after-hours or on the weekend).
 They must carry the Bill of Sale and Proof of Insurance and register the vehicle as soon as possible.

-- You cannot reuse your plates when you register a new vehicle.
-The license plates are yours to keep.
+- You may be able to reuse your specialty license plate when you register a new vehicle.
+If you can’t, the license plates are yours to keep.
 You can turn them into our office for recycling, use them for art or decoration around your home.
 If you are disposing of your license plates, it’s best to destroy them so they cannot be used fraudulently.

-- If the plates aren’t expired, you can receive credit for the remaining time on the tabs when registering a new vehicle or renewing a vehicle you already own.
+- If the plates aren’t expired, you may be able to receive credit for the remaining time on the tabs when registering a new vehicle or renewing a vehicle you already own.

 - The vehicle will continue to show you as the owner until the new buyer goes into their local Motor Vehicle office to change the title.